 Children with SEND may be identified through parental information, the teacher's observations and records and assessments, information from other teachers and adults in the class or through referrals from outside agencies.
+Staff also use Barnet's Identification Toolkit to aid in identifying the children's needs.
 Children making insufficient progress may also be identified by the senior leadership team who review and monitor assessment data on all children on a regular basis.